 The second type of rally (or trial) is a Touring or Navigational rally.
 These are often also on gravel roads, set within State Forests and have a large content of navigation.
 Navigators use maps to direct the driver through the stages.
 In these types of events, the organisers may set up navigational ‘traps’ that crews can incur penalties on if they make a mistake.
 The essence to winning is not just outright speed but the crew’s ability to navigate and work as a team.
 These events are typically run at night time which adds to the challenge.

-2021 Gippsland Rally Supplementary Regulations The Gippsland Rally based in Heyfield is just under two and a half hour’s drive, 200km, east of Melbourne.
-Initially scheduled to be Round 3
+The Gippsland Rally based in Heyfield is just under two and a half hour’s drive, 200km, east of Melbourne.
+The event is a round of both the Till Hino Victorian